anargu/anargu.github.io/projects/respiot/respiot.md

 ## Motivation

-In 2020, I think the major concern of everyone was the COVID-19 outbreak.
-Due to the high level of contagiousness of this virus, several people were infected and urged of medic attention.
-Along with this, people present respiratory issues as one of the earlier symptons that can diagnose this virus.
+In 2020, I think the primary concern of everyone was the COVID-19 outbreak.
+Due to this virus's high level of contagiousness, several people were infected and urged for medical attention.
+Along with this, people present respiratory issues as one of the earlier symptoms, which can be used to diagnose this virus.
-However, the hospitals in most countries but specifically in countries with mid and low resources collapsed, what means that several people cannot receive medic attention or monitor their health status.
+However, the hospitals in most countries but specifically in countries with mid and low resources collapsed, which means that several people cannot receive medic attention or monitor their health status.
-Given the situation, the project RespIoT is a proposal of monitoring system of vital health signs.
+Given the situation, the project RespIoT is a proposal for monitoring system of vital health signs.

 ## Tech Details

-Specifically, RespIoT is a Internet of Things (IoT) solution that is compound by two parts hardware monitoring system and software infraestructure.
+Specifically, RespIoT is an Internet of Things (IoT) solution that is compound by two parts hardware monitoring system and software infrastructure.
-The hardware monitoring system measures health parameters like respiratory, and heart rate, and oxygen saturation.
-The software infraestructure consists of a Progressive Web Application (PWA) that serves as display of measurements, and a serverless backend service to store the values and serves as a central communication between the web platform and the hardware.
+The hardware monitoring system measures health parameters like respiratory, and heart rate and oxygen saturation.
+The software infrastructure consists of a Progressive Web Application (PWA) that serves as a display of measurements, and a serverless backend service to store the values and functions as a central communication between the web platform and the hardware.

 <hr/>
-My duties were:
+My duties are:

 - Frontend development of PWA Application.
-Using Vue.js 3.0, Typescript and Jest for testing
+Using Vue.js 3.0, Typescript, and Jest for testing
 - Backend development.
-I used Firebase as the main tool for: database (Firestore), Push Notifications (FCM), authentication, API endpoints (Cloud Functions), and hosting.
+I used Firebase as the primary tool for the database (Firestore), Push Notifications (FCM), authentication, API endpoints (Cloud Functions), and hosting.
-- UI/UX Design and development of Frontend
+- UI/UX Design and development of the frontend

 <div style="height: 20px;"></div>